 Manufacturers should work closely as partners with their customers in achieving the targeted outcomes.
-Many manufacturers are increasingly focusing on usage-based service-focused business models, such as subscription-based pricing or pay-per-use contracts (figure 5).
-For instance, Heidelberg, one of the leading manufacturers of printing machines globally, is currently transforming its operations toward pay-per-use models.7
+Many manufacturers are increasingly focusing on usage-based service-focussed business models, such as subscription-based pricing or pay-per-use contracts (figure 5).
+For instance, Heidelberg, one of the leading manufacturers of printing machines globally, is currently transforming its operations towards pay-per-use models.7

 The financial uncertainties caused by COVID-19 may compel manufacturing industry customers to defer or cancel new equipment deliveries.
 So, manufacturers should consider moving from pure products to selling outcomes that customers want, which could be a win-win for both manufacturers and customers (figure 6).

-Some companies are modeling their services business after automotive OEMs and dealers to sell extended service agreements along with equipment.
+Some companies are modelling their services business after automotive OEMs and dealers to sell extended service agreements along with equipment.
 Some manufacturing dealers are bundling subscriptions along with other monthly fees for maintenance and repairs based on the number of hours the equipment is expected to operate.
-For instance, one of the largest dealers of a large manufacturer plans to have most or all its equipment sold across Canada, the United Kingdom, and South America, connected to the manufacturer’s cloud services.
-Providing dealers with access to digital tools, including service information systems, parts inventory optimization tools, and remote troubleshooting tools, can enable dealer technicians to read live equipment diagnostics and remotely identify and solve equipment problems.
+For instance, one of the largest dealers of a large manufacturer plans to have most or all its equipment sold across Canada, the United Kingdom and South America, connected to the manufacturer’s cloud services.
+Providing dealers with access to digital tools, including service information systems, parts stock optimisation tools and remote troubleshooting tools, can enable dealer technicians to read live equipment diagnostics and remotely identify and solve equipment problems.

 —Joseph Odekerken, director, Sustainment Business Transformation at Lockheed Martin Corporation